RonanDrouglazet/TypescriptCompletion/README.md

     > //Users/yourname/Library/Application Support/Sublime Text 3/Packages/User/

-and you can go to the section "Usage".
+WARNING !
+TSCompletion.py must be in the root of package / user, not in package / user / TSCompletion / .
+When it's ok, you can go to the section "Usage" below.

 2. OR Clone this repository anywhere, then fill "dirPath_sublimeText3" in package.json with your sublimeText3 user package path :

     > "dirPath_sublimeText3": "//Users/drouglazet/Library/Application Support/Sublime Text 3/Packages/User/"

-then call grunt:
+then call npm install follow by grunt:

+    > npm install
     > grunt

 this will copy the plugin in your package user directory, you can use grunt watch to if you want to test some modification